mpvnet-player/mpv-gui/docs/Manual.md

 File Explorer for existing associations.

 A third way is to drag and drop files on the main window.

-Whenever the control key is pressed when files or URLs are opened, the playlist is not cleared but the files or URLs are appended to the playlist.
-This works in all mpv.net features that open files or URLs.

-Pressing the shift key while opening a single file will suppress loading all files in the folder.

 Blu-ray and DVD ISO image files are supported.